It's shocking awesome!

 - From Bad to Worse: Invoked twice.
 The first was when Herod and a fake Captain America overthrew Doom, killed nearly all of the remaining heroes, and wiped out everyone in Latveria.
 The second was when the Phalanx cause over half of the land mass to be flooded, forcing most of humanity to flee to the Savage Land… and then deal with the aliens.

 - Generation Xerox: Played straight and subverted, Depending on the Writer.
 Some characters may share similar powers to their namesakes, but have almost entirely different personalities, personal lives, and overall goals.
-The villains even moreso from the main universe.
+The villains differ even moreso from their main universe counterparts.

 - Heroic Albino: La Lunatica from X-Men 2099.